Shougo/neosnippet.vim/README.md

 Neosnippet
 ==========

-The Neosnippet plugin adds snippet support to vim.
+The Neosnippet plug-In adds snippet support to Vim.
 Snippets are small templates for commonly used code that you can fill in on the fly.
-To use snippets can increase your productivity in vim a lot.
+To use snippets can increase your productivity in Vim a lot.
-The functionality of this plugin is quite similar to plugins like snipMate.vim or snippetsEmu.vim.
+The functionality of this plug-in is quite similar to plug-ins like snipMate.vim or snippetsEmu.vim.
 But since you can choose snippets with the [Neocomplecache](https://github.com/Shougo/neocomplcache) interface, you might have less trouble using them, because you do not have to remember each snippet